-Turn your passions for English and literature into a rewarding teaching career with the dual-degree BA in English Language and Literature and BA in English Education from Southern New Hampshire University.
+Turn your passions for English and literature into a rewarding teaching career with the degree BA in English Language and Literature and English Education from Southern New Hampshire University.
 This unique program equips you with the skills to read and interpret literature as well as write for a variety of purposes.

 Not available for international students.

-With the dual-degree BA in English Language and Literature and English Education, you'll:
+With the degree BA in English Language and Literature and English Education, you'll:

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in English language and literature and English education at SNHU include: